fluid-project/infusion-docs/src/documents/IoCAPI.md

 should not normally be necessary - and the use of this API only makes sense during a construction "fit" - during the "semi-static period", you can assume that all members of all visible components are concrete.

-This is an analogue of the API [`fluid.get`](CoreAPI.md#fluid-get-model-path-) for use during the "ginger construction process.
+This is an analogue of the API [`fluid.get`](CoreAPI.md#fluid-get-model-path-) for use during the "ginger construction process".

 * `component {Component}` The component whose resolved member is required
 * `path {String|Array of String}` The path within the component which is to be resolved